masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-6.md

 ---
 name: lab-vault-basics-challenge-7
-# 👩‍💻 Lab Challenge 6.1: Vault Policies
+# 窶昨汳サ Lab Challenge 6.1: Vault Policies
 * In this lab, you'll use Vault policies to grant different users access to different secrets.
 * Instructions:
   * Click the "Use Vault Policies" challenge of the "Vault Basics" track.